Wolf Song

 Wolf Song is a 1929 American sound part-talkie Western romance film directed by Victor Fleming and starring Gary Cooper and Lupe Vélez.
 While the film has a few sequences with dialog, the majority of the film featured a synchronized musical score with sound effects using both the sound-on-disc and sound-on-film process.

 Based on a story by Harvey Fergusson, the film is about a man who heads out west in 1840 looking for adventure and meets a group of mountain men who take him into the Rocky Mountains to trap beavers and cats.
 The man meets a beautiful Mexican woman in Taos who comes from a proud and wealthy family.
 They fall in love and elope, and he becomes torn between his love for her and his desire for travelin'.
 The film contains a synchronized score and sound effects, as well as some synchronized singing sequences.
 This Pre-Code film is notable for showing Gary Cooper almost entirely nude as he shaves and washes in a river.

 Plot

-Sam Lash (Gary Cooper) is a fur trapper with a randy reputation when it comes to women.
-But when Sam meets tempestuous Mexican damsel Lola Salazar (Velez), he falls deeply in love for the first time in his life.
-Lola's aristocratic father Don Solomon (Michael Vavitch) disapproves of the romance, forcing Sam to kidnap the girl and high-tail it to the mountains.
-After a brief period of marital contentment, Sam gets restless and leaves Lola, preferring the company of his trapper pals Gullion (Louis Wolheim) and Rube (Constantin Romanoff).
-But he relents and returns to his bride—making short work of his bitter enemy, Indian leader Black Wolf (George Rigas).
+Sam Lash is a fur trapper with a randy reputation when it comes to women.
+But when Sam meets tempestuous Mexican damsel Lola Salazar, he falls deeply in love for the first time in his life.
+Lola's aristocratic father Don Solomon disapproves of the romance, forcing Sam to kidnap the girl and high-tail it to the mountains.
+After a brief period of marital contentment, Sam gets restless and leaves Lola, preferring the company of his trapper pals Gullion and Rube.
+But he relents and returns to his bride—making short work of his bitter enemy, Indian leader Black Wolf.